 I confess that I had some doubts as I looked up at those high-hanging persimmons.
 Had I waited too long?
 Will the fruit still be good?
 Will the risk of climbing a tall ladder be worth it, or am I just pursuing dying, mushy, overripe fruit?

 We know some folks in their later seasons of life seem destined to die fruitless, never discovering their greater purpose in life.
 Sadly, perhaps we and other leaders aren't expecting anything special to emerge from their lives.
 Their spiritual fruit-bearing potential hasn't even crossed our minds.
-But they, like our late-harvested persimmon tree, deserve our understanding of who they were meant to be and our enthusiastic support.
+But they, like our late-harvested persimmon tree, deserve our understanding and enthusiastic support of who they were meant to be.

 Their fruit may show up in higher branches, seemingly out of reach or out of touch with the mainstream.
 A bit more effort and ingenuity may be needed to steward this less common fruit---to keep it from wasting away on the vine and to avoid being bruised by indifference and unnecessary hard landings.